samuelolteanu/esphome-pellet-stove-controller/README.md

 While a pid controller could have make it more precise (ESPHome provides this if I really wanted to), it would introduced some unknowns on my part so I implemented what I know better: liniar regressions.
 As a quick explanation, the stove tries to keep its temp around a set point with relatively generous delta (can be modified but works well as is) where:
 If:
- - temp < set_point - 10  -> heating pump is fully off
+ - temp < set_point - 10:  heating pump is fully off
- - temp < set_point and > set_point - 10 -> granular 0-100% heating pump on/off based on a regression controlling slow_pwm output.
+ - temp < set_point > set_point - 10: granular 0-100% heating pump "ON" based on a regression controlling slow_pwm output.
- - temp > set_point and < set_point + 10 -> auger modulation ON 4.5s to 1.5s (out of 10 seconds) by a regression
+ - temp > set_point < set_point + 10: auger modulation "ON" 4.5s to 1.5s (out of 10 seconds) by a regression
  - temp > set_point + 10 -> auger set to 1.5s (min) up until max_water_temp after wich it will forcefully shut down with error: fan throttle via sigma delta modulation to "suffocate" flame, then normal extinguish process takes over at a safer temp.

 ![internal_water_temp_control](https://github.com/samuelolteanu/esphome-pellet-stove-controller/assets/85267083/fb90b2ad-fa58-4964-86ae-ab55a4b77e26)